 - Decide how much TIME you want to spend for each session.
 An hour is probably the minimum (90 minutes might be more realistic), especially for certain chapters like Housing and Health & Wellness which usually take longer.
-Also decide the FREQUENCY that will work best.
+Also decide on the FREQUENCY that will work best.
 Does your group want to meet weekly?
 Monthly?
 Lastly, we recommend setting a CONSISTENT day/time/location. - We recommend that you do the chapters in the ORDER they are presented.
 At a minimum, you will want to start off with the Housing Chapter since many of the considerations surrounding housing will have critical intersections and impacts on the other topic areas. - Spend about five minutes reviewing the KEY POINTS when you begin a new topic chapter.
-We have provided options to make that easier for you; use whichever you think is the best fit. - narrative of the key points provided on the first page of each chapter of the workbook - a video series on the website covering each topic area - a template PowerPoint presentation covering the key points for each topic area - Next, allow a certain amount of time for participants to work through the QUESTIONS in each chapter.
+We have provided options to make that easier for you; use whichever you think is the best fit. - narrative of the key points provided on the first page of each chapter of the workbook - a video series on the website covering each topic area - a template PowerPoint presentation covering the key points for each topic area - Allow a certain amount of time for participants to work through the QUESTIONS in each chapter.
 Stress to your participants that it is okay if they don't know the answer to all of them.
 For many questions, the answer will be "it depends".
-In fact, answers that reveal uncertainty are a great jumping off point for discussion. - Speaking of DISCUSSION, you'll also want to allow a certain amount of time for the group to come back together and talk.
-It's up to you to decide how to divide the time between individual workbook time and group discussion.
+In fact, answers that reveal uncertainty are a great jumping off point for discussion. - It's up to you to decide how to divide the time between individual workbook time and group DISCUSSION.
 Through discussion, participants can often help each other by sharing personal experiences and exploring options. - Work through the chapters at a PACE that works for your group.
-You may find that they want to spend several sessions on some of particularly challenging topics like Housing, Health & Wellness, or Personal Finance. - After your group has completed the workbook, be sure to ask them how they want to CONTINUE the work and put their plan into action.
+You may find that they want to spend several sessions on a more challenging topic.
+With an open-ended process, you will have the flexibility to adjust the pace as needed to respond to the group's needs. - After your group has completed the workbook, be sure to ask them how they want to CONTINUE the work and put their plan into action.
 Some options to offer: a) setting a time to get back together to discuss progress and/or challenges, b) encouraging them to find an accountability partner within the group.
 The key is to encourage them to keep planning and translating their plans into action.